QuantEcon/lecture-source-jl/rst_files/linear_algebra.rst

     single: Linear Algebra; Vectors

 A *vector* of length :math:`n` is just a sequence (or array, or tuple) of :math:`n` numbers, which we write as :math:`x = (x_1, \ldots, x_n)` or  :math:`x = [x_1, \ldots, x_n]`

-We will write these sequences either horizontally or vertically as we please

-(Later, when we wish to perform certain matrix operations, it will become necessary to distinguish between the two)

 The set of all :math:`n`-vectors is denoted by :math:`\mathbb R^n`